ey13tech/ey13tech/README.md

 <a href="https://www.linkedin.com/in/eddie-yon/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I'm a recent Florida State University graduate with a Bachelor's of Science in Cybercriminology.
+I'm a Florida State University graduate with a Bachelor's of Science in Cybercriminology.
 I have a deep-seated interest in technology and a commitment to tackling intricate problems.

 ## Objective

 My journey in computer science has ignited a fervent passion for cybersecurity, propelling me towards a desire to transition into this dynamic field.
-I am particularly eager to pursue opportunities within a Security Operations Center (SOC), where I aim to leverage my skills and knowledge as a Tier 1 Analyst to contribute effectively to safeguarding digital assets and mitigating cyber threats.

 ## Skills